 March 2018 – Closed at our previous location and began the moving process to our new facility.

-July 2018 – Re-opened as a private, limited intake, No-Kill facility.
+July 2018 – Re-opened at our new location in Dandridge.
+Now operating as a private, limited intake, No-Kill organization funded only with donations/grants.

 Board of Directors